RossLab/B_viburni/5_Illumina_coverage_control.md

 ```
 awk '{ a[$12]++ } END { for (b in a) { print b } }' pviburni.clc.se.listL.p.viburni.freeze.v0.fa.delta.coords > pviburni.clc.se.listL.p.viburni.freeze.v0.scaffolds.list
 ```

-There are 255 scaffolds that mapped to the PacBio genome
+The contigs mapped to 255 scaffolds of the PacBio assembly.

 3. Chromosome status of scaffolds found in mapping analysis